-In the 1950s when West Indians first came to Britain, those who had nowhere to live were sent by the government to Clapham South Underground station and there were given food and shelter.
-The Brixton Labour Exchange (jobcentre) was only a short distance away and by arriving there in the morning, a West Indian could be in work by lunch time!
+In the 1950s when West Indians first came to Britain, the government sent those who had nowhere to live to Clapham South Underground station where they were given food, shelter and a home.
+The Labour Exchange (jobcentre) in Brixton was only a short distance away and by arriving there in the morning, a West Indian could be in work by lunch time!
 That's how easy it was to get a job......

-Bathing during this time was also a problem.
-Parents would bathe their children in a long bath pan in their room and would use the public baths to bathe and wash their clothes.
-For a small fee a person could hire a cubicle at a public bath, pay for a bar of soap and a towel, and have their bath.
+Most houses then didn't have a bathroom and parents would bathe their children in a long bath pan in their rooms.
+There was also the local public baths and for a small fee a person could hire a cubicle, pay for a bar of soap and a towel, and have their bath.
 When they finished, a man would come round with a large wooden brush, scrub clean the bath, and run the water for the next occupant!